stoeps13/connections-doc/source/admin/admin/t_admin_communities_restore_widgets.md

     The output file that is created by the application-specific exportSyncedResourceInfo commands from the previous step is used as input for the generateSyncReports command.
 This command generates two files, communityDifferences and orphanedRemoteApplications, in a localized HTML format.
 For more information about this command, see *Generating a synchronization report*.

+    !!! note
-    **Note:** This step does not apply when you recover Libraries remote applications.
+    This step does not apply when you recover Libraries remote applications.

 8. Resume the processing of past failed events, enter the following command: